-- Old/Existing i-94.
+- Most recent i-94.
 You can get it here on the CBP website anytime.

-- US address proof – Any one – Utility bill or Lease agreement or driving license or state ID.
+- US address proof – Anyone – Utility bill or lease agreement or driver’s license or state ID.

 How to Renew i-94

-Once you have got your passport renewed (for example Indian Passport), you have following options for i-94 extension of renewal that expired due to passport expiry:
+Once you have got your passport renewed (for example Indian passport), you have the following options for I-94 extension of renewal that expired due to passport expiry: